 Memory mixes with imagination or can be interpreted as visualizing memories arising in the brain thanks to scent and the olfactory nerve.
 We can study and make judgments about coffee flavor based on these data.

 For example, when you smell Ethiopian Yirgachette coffee’s dry aroma (the scent of coffee powder after grinding).
 The olfactory nerve transmits information about odors to the brain.
-After that, we’ll examine, compare, and report on the following fruits: mango, yellow lemon, and pomegranate… More specific knowledge is delivered at a more profound and higher level, depending on memory and imagination.
+After that, we’ll examine, compare, and report on the following fruits: mango, yellow lemon, and pomegranate… Depending on memory and imagination, more specific knowledge is delivered at a more profound and higher level.
 On the first day of Tet, that’s how the smell of ripe sand mangoes smelled.